mrisher/smtp-sts/mta-sts.md

   ordinarily be "example.com", but this may be overridden by explicit routing rules (as described in (#policy-selection-for-smart-hosts-and-subdomains), "Policy Selection for Smart Hosts and Subdomains").
+* Policy Host: The HTTPS host which serves the MTA-STS Policy for a Policy Domain.
+Rules for constructing the hostname are described in (#mtasts-policies), "MTA-STS Policies".

 # Related Technologies